Mobile-Telematics/TelematicsApp-iOS/README.md

         NSLog(@"LOCATION INIT SUCCESS");
     }];

-## LoginAuth Framework authentication for Telematics App
+## LoginAuth Framework | Authentication

 We have created a special Framework that allows you to receive `deviceToken`, `jwToken` & `refreshToken` for full integration with our services.
-These keys are required for Indicators statistics and user scorings. `LoginAuth Framework` is integrated into this Telematics App.
+These keys are required to make calls to our APIs.

+`LoginAuth Framework` is already integrated into this Telematics App.

 You can find complete information about LoginAuth Framework in our repository https://github.com/Mobile-Telematics/LoginAuthFramework-iOS

-#### Basic concepts of LoginAuth Framework

-`deviceToken` - is the main individual SDK user identifier for your app.
-This identifier is used as a key across all our services.

-`jwToken` - or JSON Web Token (JWT) is the main UserService API key, that allows you to get user individual Indicators statistics and user scorings by UserService APIs calls.

-`refreshToken` - is a secret key that allows you to refresh the jwToken when it expires.

-First of all, when you creating a new user, you need to get a ` deviceToken`  from our service. ` deviceToken`  cannot be recovered if lost!
-Remember this.

-In this Telematics App, we specifically showed an example of use, so that the `deviceToken`  is stored on the Firebase© Realtime Database side, created by you.

-If the user has deleted the app or wants to log in again - By owning ` deviceToken`  (stored at Firebase© Realtime Database side) ,  `instanceId`  &  `instanceKey` (received from us), you can always get a  `jwToken`  for further authorization of your user.

-` jwToken`  will allow you to request a user Indicators statistics and scorings, as we discussed and explained earlier.

-#### Registration with LoginAuth Framework

-By default, we recommend creating a user's deviceToken and get the necessary keys (jwToken, refreshToken) with additional parameters in our `UserService API`.
-This will simplify your further work with DataHub and will allow you to identify users or any user in our system.
-Do not forget, you also duplicate this data in your Firebase Database.
-In the future, we can provide you with a `DataHub` web interface with detailed user trips, statistics and ratings, which will simplify the integration and expand your capabilities.

-    [[LoginAuthCore sharedManager] createDeviceTokenForUserWithParametersAndInstanceId:@"instanceId"
-                                                                       instanceKey:@"instanceKey"
-                                                                             email:@"mail@mail.mail"
-                                                                             phone:@"+10000000000"
-                                                                         firstName:@"TELEMATICS_USERNAME"
-                                                                          lastName:@"TELEMATICS_LASTNAME"
-                                                                           address:@"CITY"
-                                                                          birthday:@"2021-04-23T'23:59:59-0400"     // @"yyyy-MM-dd'T'HH:mm:ssZZZZZ"
-                                                                            gender:@"Male"    // String Male/Female
-                                                                     maritalStatus:@"1"       // String 1/2/3/4 = "Married"/"Widowed"/"Divorced"/"Single"
-                                                                     childrenCount:@0       // Number 1-10
-                                                                          clientId:@"idOptional" result:^(NSString *deviceToken, NSString *jwToken, NSString *refreshToken) {
-                NSLog(@"UserServiceResponce deviceToken %@", deviceToken);
-                NSLog(@"UserServiceResponce jwToken %@", jwToken);
-                NSLog(@"UserServiceResponce refreshToken %@", refreshToken);
-    }];

-You can disable the transfer of the user profile to our UserService API using a simplified registration method (presented in the Telematics App source code):

-    [[LoginAuthCore sharedManager] createDeviceTokenForUserWithInstanceId:@"instanceId"
-                                                           instanceKey:@"instanceKey"
-                                                                result:^(NSString *deviceToken, NSString *jwToken, NSString *refreshToken) {
-                NSLog(@"LoginAuthResponce deviceToken %@", deviceToken);
-                NSLog(@"LoginAuthResponce jwToken %@", jwToken);
-                NSLog(@"LoginAuthResponce refreshToken %@", refreshToken);
-    }];
+# Screens

-## Dashboard features
+## Dashboard

 Our goal is to provide your users with a user-friendly interface to get the best user experience.
-We suggest you use 2 (two) dashboards with Scoring and user Statistics data in your app.
-To get the first data, the user usually needs to drive a short distance.
+To get the first data, user usually needs to drive a short distance.
 We set this parameter in the configuration file with the `needDistanceForScoringKm` key.

-Until the user overcomes the minimum required distance, he will see a special `DemoDashboard`, which we created in order to show the user the main features of the application at an early stage.
-After overcoming the required minimum distance, the `MainDashboard` with its main statistics indicators and eco-scoring will be automatically available to the user.
+Until the user overcomes the minimum required distance, he will see a special `DemoDashboard`, which we created in order to show user the main features of the application at an early stage.
+After overcoming the required minimum distance, the `MainDashboard` will be automatically available.

-## Feed screen trips loading
+## Feed | Trips loading

 The Trips screen displays the trips users have made.
 To get rides, we use the method in the Telematics SDK library methods: